Deltares/Wflow.jl/docs/src/quick-start.md

 experimental, see also the following [issue](https://github.com/Deltares/Wflow.jl/issues/139), where an error was not thrown running code multi-threaded.
-Because of this we advise to start with running a Wflow model single-treaded (for example during the testing phase of setting up an new Wflow model).
+Because of this we advise to start with running a Wflow model single-threaded (for example during the testing phase of setting up an new Wflow model).

 For information on how to start Julia with multiple threads we refer to [How to start Julia with multiple